St. Thomas Aquinas and the Immaculate Conception

 in favor of the Angelic Doctor adhering to the Immaculate Conception at the end

 of his theological career.
-One would then be contributing to the misinformation
+So, one would then be contributing to the misinformation

 if one chooses to maintain a view in which flat-out denial of the Immaculate